Lahinch Trad Festival

 Fiddle in hand, Aindrais takes us on a few epic journeys through stories and tunes.

-with DJ Mullooley
+with DJ Mulloley

 Trad Disco on at 11pm in The Claremount Hotel in Lahinch.